 Step 3.
-Within 20 calendar days of a positive decision from the grade appeals screening committee, the program or department chair will appoint and arrange for a meeting of a grade appeals board.
-This board is composed of three faculty members and two students other than those who served on the screening committee.
+Within 15 class days of a positive decision from the grade appeals screening committee, the department chair, school director, or designee will appoint and arrange for a meeting of a grade appeals board.
+The meeting should occur within that 15-classday period, if practicable.
+The board is composed of three faculty members and two students other than those who served on the screening committee.
+These students should be either undergraduate or graduate students, depending on the enrollment status of the student challenging the grade.
 The purpose of this board is to determine whether or not to uphold the final grade assigned by the instructor.
 The board will consider only the evidence provided by the student and the instructor in making the determination.
-Both the student and the instructor may attend the meeting.
-The grade will be upheld unless the evidence shows that the grade was awarded in an arbitrary, capricious, or discriminatory manner, as a result of a gross violation of the instructor's own grading standards.
-If the original grade is not upheld, the board will recommend that an alternative grade be assigned by the program or department chair.
-If the student has evidence that this grade appeals process has deviated substantially from these established procedures, resulting in a biased decision, the student may consult with the Office of Faculty Development and Advancement regarding referral to the Student Academic Relations Committee.
+The student, the instructor, and the department chair, school director, or designee may attend the meeting.

+The grade will be upheld unless the evidence shows that the grade was awarded in an arbitrary, capricious, or discriminatory manner, as a result of a gross violation of the instructor's own evaluation (grading) statement.
+If the original grade is not upheld, the board will recommend that an alternative grade be assigned by the department chair, school director, or designee.

+If the student has evidence that this grade appeals process has deviated substantially from these established procedures, resulting in a biased decision, the student may consult with the Office of Faculty Development and Advancement regarding referral to the Faculty Senate Student Academic Relations Committee.